mendix/docs/content/en/docs/refguide/quickstart-guide/quickstart-part1.md

 Launching your app compiles your app locally on your development machine, your local host.
 Publishing your app will push your app to a cloud environment or web container connected to your app.
 If none exists, an environment will be initialized for your app on the Mendix Cloud v4 Free Tier.
 {{% /alert %}}

 Congratulations!
-You successfully completed Part 1, you have your first Mendix App to prove it, and it works on almost any device.
+You successfully completed Part 1 of the quickstart guide.
+You have your first Mendix app to prove it, and it works on almost any device.
 Well done!

-To continue learning, see Part 2: [Upgrade to a Native Mobile App](/refguide/quickstart-part2/).
+To continue learning, see Part 2: [Add a Native Mobile App](/refguide/quickstart-part2/).

 ## 6 Read More